Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-Have you been asked to bring a "recent" police check certificate while the one you submitted was turned down?
+Have you been asked to bring a "recent" Nationally Coordinated Criminal History Check certificate while the one you submitted was turned down?
 Well, this is a slightly common practice among most employers in Australia these days.

-Now that a police check is becoming the standard means to assess a candidate’s/employee’s legal records; organisations are a bit "picky" about the age of the Police Check certificate they accept.
+Now that a Nationally Coordinated Criminal History Check is becoming the standard means to assess a candidate's/employee's legal records; organisations are a bit "picky" about the age of the Police Check certificate they accept.
 The criminal record is a constantly updated record depending on the candidates' interactions with the law, and Employers may be justified in requesting recent records.

-Generally, employers and decision makers refer to a “Current police check” as a check that was obtained within the last three (3) months.
+Generally, employers and decision makers refer to a “Current Nationally Coordinated Criminal History Check” as a check that was obtained within the last three (3) months.

-A “current” police check is an updated certificate from your current criminal records.
+A “current” Nationally Coordinated Criminal History Check is an updated certificate from your current criminal records.
 It will include all the changes to your previous criminal records (if any) since you last obtained a nationally coordinated criminal history check certificate.

-While most employers or agencies request the applicant to submit a "current" police check record, the term "current" may vary depending on the organisation and what they do.
-Some organisations/roles require police check not more than three, or six months old.
+While most employers or agencies request the applicant to submit a "current" Nationally Coordinated Criminal History Check record, the term "current" may vary depending on the organisation and what they do.
+Some organisations/roles require Nationally Coordinated Criminal History Check not more than three, or six months old.

 However, most organisations implicitly agree on a "current" of not older than three months.

-If your police check is older than three months in such organisations, it can be rightfully rejected as obsolete.
+If your Nationally Coordinated Criminal History Check is older than three months in such organisations, it can be rightfully rejected as obsolete.

-The police check is a point-in-time check; it continues to run until either party considers it an obsolete account of the criminal record.
+The Nationally Coordinated Criminal History Check is a point-in-time check; it continues to run until either party considers it an obsolete account of the criminal record.
 The certificate carries the date of issue that it becomes valid, but it never specifies the expiration period.

-So, technically, the police check cannot expire, but the information can become obsolete after a certain time period due to the importance of what it discloses.
+So, technically, the Nationally Coordinated Criminal History Check cannot expire, but the information can become obsolete after a certain time period due to the importance of what it discloses.

-Those who request a nationally coordinated criminal history check certificate are more interested in the candidate’s recent records.
-For such cases, submitting a police check certificate conducted a year apart may be obsolete to the requesting party depending on their internal risk mitigation policies.
+Those who request a nationally coordinated criminal history check certificate are more interested in the candidate's recent records.
+For such cases, submitting a Nationally Coordinated Criminal History Check certificate conducted a year apart may be obsolete to the requesting party depending on their internal risk mitigation policies.

-Yes, the requesting party has the right to refuse a police check certificate if they consider it too old per their internal organisation policies.
+Yes, the requesting party has the right to refuse a Nationally Coordinated Criminal History Check certificate if they consider it too old per their internal organisation policies.

 The Australian government encourages all organisations to have a written and detailed internal policy, especially for;

-The convictions on a current police check are just the updated details from the last time you applied for a Check.
-If you have gotten other convictions since your previous check, expect it on the updated police check result.
+The convictions on a current Nationally Coordinated Criminal History Check are just the updated details from the last time you applied for a Check.
+If you have gotten other convictions since your previous check, expect it on the updated Nationally Coordinated Criminal History Check result.

 The principle remains; The certificate releases your Disclosable Court Outcomes (DCOs).

-If the Employer already states the age limit of police checks in the vacancy advertisement, they can rightfully refuse your Check.
+If the Employer already states the age limit of nationally coordinated criminal history checks in the vacancy advertisement, they can rightfully refuse your Check.

-Employers may also request updated police check results from their staff or a current employee within respectable periods.
-In such a case, the person must apply for the police check before the Employer stipulates a time limit.
-Typically, a number organisations require their employees to obtain police check renewals at least once every year.
+Employers may also request updated Nationally Coordinated Criminal History Check results from their staff or a current employee within respectable periods.
+In such a case, the person must apply for the Nationally Coordinated Criminal History Check before the Employer stipulates a time limit.
+Typically, a number organisations require their employees to obtain Nationally Coordinated Criminal History Check renewals at least once every year.

-The police check is sourced from the criminal record on the Australian Criminal database.
+The Nationally Coordinated Criminal History Check is sourced from the criminal record on the Australian Criminal database.
 A candidate's criminal histories will be updated based on their court convictions and other violations handled in a court.

 Employers believe that three months is a respectable period for a sound risk mitigation strategy.
-The three months is a safe period that the candidate has not received another conviction since their last police check.
+The three months is a safe period that the candidate has not received another conviction since their last Nationally Coordinated Criminal History Check.

 Although this statistic may not always be true, it provides some form of threshold that works for both the requesting party and the candidate.

 On the other hand, increasing this period above three months may be risky for the organisation, especially if that person is a mild/recurrent offender.
-For example, evaluating a candidate based on a six-month-old and above police check certificate means that the decision-makers will have a gap in the candidate's criminal history for a six months period.
+For example, evaluating a candidate based on a six-month-old and above Nationally Coordinated Criminal History Check certificate means that the decision-makers will have a gap in the candidate's criminal history for a six months period.

-The police checks are now easier to obtain, especially now that the government approves some service providers to process criminal history checks.
+The nationally coordinated criminal history checks are now easier to obtain, especially now that the government approves some service providers to process Nationally Coordinated Criminal History Checks.
 Accredited service providers like Australian National Character Check (ANCC) offer a completely online service to applicants and approved organisations.

-Candidates who apply online can obtain a police check in as little as 48 hours of their application unless their check gets delayed due to manual processing.
+Candidates who apply online can obtain a Nationally Coordinated Criminal History Check in as little as 48 hours of their application unless their check gets delayed due to manual processing.
 Such applications can be completed using a tablet, PC or mobile device.
 The application forms are entirely online and need no physical requirements unless the applicant wishes to post them manually.

-It is also most useful for organisations and parties that want to monitor and conduct current police checks on their staff or employees.
-The Business Portal on the ANCC platform is a service that helps organisations streamline the entire application process for the police check.
+It is also most useful for organisations and parties that want to monitor and conduct current nationally coordinated criminal history checks on their staff or employees.
+The Business Portal on the ANCC platform is a service that helps organisations streamline the entire application process for the Nationally Coordinated Criminal History Check.

-Candidates can apply for a police check through a Australian Local Police Force.
+Candidates can apply for a Nationally Coordinated Criminal History Check through a Australian Local Police Force.
 It may require the applicant to fill a paper-based form and include copies of their ID documents for certification or attestation.

 Local police forces generally issue successful applicants with their certificate within ten days of application.